 The Childcare Service must provide the parent with a Fee Policy and Calendar.

-Service providers are required to develop a fees list for the ECCE programme that they provide.
+Service providers are required to develop a Fees List for the ECCE programme that they provide.
 It is important to capture all the session types that a service provider offers to parents.
+The ECCE Fees List must reflect that ECCE funding from the Department of Children, Equality, Disability, Integration and Youth is not a subvention payment, it is intended to support services providers to provide three free hours per day of ECCE.

 The ECCE fees list must reflect that ECCE funding from the DCYA is not a subvention payment, it is intended to support services providers to provide three free hours per day of ECCE.